andgar2010/home-page-old/content/about.md

 slug = "about"
 +++

 Hi!
-I'm Andres and I love to be behind a computer, it can be researching new trends in software, learning a new technology or seeing what's new in the world to find new ways to unite logic and communications.
+I'm Andres, I am a Deaf person, my native language is Colombian Sign Language and I love to be behind a computer, it can be researching new trends in software, learning a new technology or seeing what's new in the world to find new ways to unite logic and communications.
 <!-- I have a thing for mobile development and backend, and love working on software development and UX! -->

-Full-stack Mobile App Developer Hybrid experience handling Front-end, Back-end programming languages and database engines; with experience in database analysis and design.
-Mobile App and web application development.
-Manages Linux servers.
-Proactive, innovative, with initiative, persistence, information search, critical thinking and decision making.
+Technologist specialized in application development for mobile devices with solid experience in mobile front-end in Flutter.

+Technologist in Analysis and development in information systems with Front-end knowledge of HTML, CSS, Javascript, Vue.js and Typescript.
+Solid understanding of design principles, UI/UX and responsive design, PWAs, Clean Architecture.
+Back-end experience using Node.js/Express, Loopback 3/4, Nest, Directus, Auth (JWT), Security, RESTful APIs and GraphQL.
+DevOps experience with CI/CD, Docker, manage Linux servers and microservices architectures.
+Relational and non-relational database analysis, design, administration using MySQL, MariaDB, MongoDB, PostgreSQL and Firebase.

+Proactive, innovative, self-starter with initiative, analytical skills, decision making, strong work ethic and high level of professionalism.

-I am a Deaf Full-Stack App Mobile Hybrid Developer graduated from SENA and have degrees from:
+I am a Deaf Full-Stack App Mobile Flutter Developer graduated from SENA and have degrees from:

 * **National Learning Service SENA-MARKET MANAGEMENT, LOGISTICS AND INFORMATION TECHNOLOGY CENTRE (CGMLTI)-Regional Capital District.
 Bogotá D.C.**

-  Technological Specialization in Application Development for Mobile Devices (In progress) (2019)
+  Technological Specialization in Application Development for Mobile Devices (2020)

 * **National Learning Service SENA-ELECTRICITY, ELECTRONICS AND TELECOMMUNICATIONS CENTRE (CEET)-Regional Capital District.
 Bogotá D.C.**